How It Works

 Chemical Vapor Initiative

-The 2014 Hanford Tank Vapor Assessment Report (TVAR) produced by the Tank Vapor Assessment Team (TVAT) recommended an increased focus on site characterization to provide a greater understanding of tank farm vapors and aid in improving workforce health and safety.
-In response to this recommendation, the Chemical Vapor Solutions Team (CVST) New Technology sub-committee is investigating additional monitoring technologies and equipment for use at the Hanford Site tank farms.
+The Chemical Vapor Solutions Team (CVST) New Technology sub-committee is investigating additional monitoring technologies and equipment for use at the Hanford Site tank farms.

-One such effort is the Mobile Laboratory van, operated by RJ Lee Group.
+One such effort is the Mobile Laboratory van.
 The Mobile Lab is an analytical laboratory in a commercial van that provides air and vapor analysis around tank farm perimeters.
 A pilot-scale demonstration of this technology was conducted in 2016, with the results documented in the Chemical Vapor Initiative report.
 The Chemical Vapor Initiative report uses the term “plume” to refer to detections of chemicals.
 Thus, in the report, a plume is defined as any instance where compounds are detected above background and does not always equate to a chemical vapor release.
 The release could be attributed to a tank source, a nearby generator, septic pumping operations, or other chemical source.

 The Chemical Vapor Initiative study had two primary objectives: